unmtransinfo/ProteinGraphML/README.md

 gtex, lincs and hpa.
 Then pickle pandas dataframes from the four csv files, for use by `RunML.py`.

-### <a name="HowtoPickleTrainingset"/>Pickle Training Set
+### <a name="HowtoTrainingsetPrep"/>Training Set Preparation  _(For custom labeled training set.)_

-`PickleTrainingset.py` generates a "pickle" dictionary that contains protein_ids for both class 'True' and 'False'.
-The "pickle" dictionary is needed if you are running ML codes for a disease that does not have MP_TERM_ID.
-Also, if you have gene symbols instead of protein_ids for a disease, this code fetches the corresponding protein_id for each symbol from the database and generates the "pickle" dictionary.
+`PickleTrainingset.py` generates a `pickle`ed Python dictionary that contains protein_ids for both class 'True' and 'False'.
+This training set file is needed for running ML for a disease defined by a custom labeled training set, rather than a Mammalian Phenotype (MP) term ID.
+The custome labeled training set may reference proteins via `protein_id`s or gene symbols; if gene symbols, this code fetches the corresponding `protein_id` for each symbol from the database.
+The prepared, picked training set uses `protein_id`s.

 Command line parameters: